Port of Hastings

 Australia and Japan worked together to develop interim carriage requirements for the transportation of liquid hydrogen in bulk from Australia to Japan.
 In November 2016, the International Maritime Organisation (IMO) approved these requirements to safely transport liquefied hydrogen in bulk over waters.
 This demonstrates that Australia, Japan and the HESC Project are leading the way in setting the standards for a world-first hydrogen export industry.

 The pilot phase specialised marine carrier is expected to have negligible impact on the surrounding area due to the small size, location, and activities to be undertaken.
-The first shipment is planned in early 2021.
+The first shipment is planned for the second half of the 2021 Japanese fiscal year — between October 2021-March 2022.

 The liquefied hydrogen will be unloaded at a specially designed base in Kobe, Japan.